encryption-alliance/unified-vault-format/README.md

 # New Encryption Format
-:warning: Temporary repo until we found a name for a new vendor-independent FOSS encryption format
+:warning: Temporary repo until we [found a name (please join this discussion)](https://github.com/cryptomator/new-encryption-format/discussions/3) for a new vendor-independent FOSS encryption format

 ## Goals
 * Define a common vendor-independent standard for encrypted directories on a per-file basis